CtripleU/alu-AirBnB_clone/README.md

 # Project Description

-# Decription of the Command Interpreter
+# Description of the Command Interpreter

 # How to start the project